dvdgeroconnell/pands-project/README.md

 Clone the GitHub repository using the link in the **Purpose of this Repository** section above [Purpose of this Repository](#Purpose-of-this-Repository).
 Execute the program by typing *"python analysis.py"*.
 This results in the menu being presented.
-The menu options and their outputs are described in the [Program Menu Options](#Program-Menu-Options) section.
+The menu options and their outputs are described in the [Program Outputs](#Program-Outputs) section.

 # Analysis